-Gastrointestinal (GI) obstructions most often occur in people with ovarian or colorectal cancers, but they may occur in people with cancers of the stomach, uterus, prostate, bladder, or other cancers as well.
-In a healthy person, the intestines move food and fluids through the GI tract (including the stomach, intestines, and bowel), and enzymes, fluids, and electrolytes help the body absorb nutrients.
-In a person with a GI obstruction, the food and fluids can't move through the system, and peristalsis (the normal contractions that the intestines make to move the food) can cause intense pain.
-If left untreated, a GI obstruction is a serious and even life-threatening problem.
+Gastrointestinal (GI) obstructions are most common for people with ovarian or colorectal cancers, but people with cancers of the stomach, uterus, prostate, bladder, or other cancers also may experience this side effect.
+Usually, the intestines move food and fluids through the GI tract (including the stomach, intestines, and bowel), and enzymes, fluids, and electrolytes help the body absorb nutrients during this process.
+In a person with a GI obstruction, the food and fluids can't move through the system, and the normal contractions that the intestines make to move the food, called peristalsis, can cause intense pain.
+A GI obstruction is a serious and even life-threatening problem if it is not treated.

 People with a GI obstruction may experience the following symptoms: